To help you know what to expect when donating your lymphocytes, this page has the key things to remember, including:

 Donating lymphocytes is a common procedure and takes around 4-5 hours.
 It happens on an outpatient ward, and a nurse will be available to support you during your donation.

 During the procedure, you will be asked to lie on a bed or reclining chair while a needle is put into each arm.
-Blood is drawn out of one arm and fed into a cell-separating machine.
+Blood is drawn out of one arm and fed into an apheresis machine.

 Inside the machine your lymphocytes are filtered out along with some plasma, which the cells are suspended in, and collected in a special bag.
 The red blood cells and remaining plasma are then put back into your bloodstream through the second needle.
-You’ll be asked to stay fairly still throughout the whole process.
+You’ll be asked to stay fairly still throughout the donation so when you need to use the toilet you'll need to flag a nurse to assist you.
+Due to the location of the needles this will have to happen bedside with the necessary steps taken to assure your privacy.

 What to expect after your donation: